The following Private Client practice note provides comprehensive and up to date legal information covering:

-Since 1 April 2007, the MCA 2005 has provided a new test for capacity and this should be the starting point in determining a person's capacity to create an LPA.
-The MCA 2005 does not affect or overrule the common law rules of capacity and the Act is intended to codify rather than replace the existing common law.
+Since 1 April 2007, MCA 2005 has provided a new test for capacity and this should be the starting point in determining a person's capacity to create an LPA.
+MCA 2005 does not affect or overrule the common law rules of capacity and the Act is intended to codify rather than replace the existing common law.
 MCA 2005, s 1(2) establishes that all persons over the age of 16 are presumed to be capable of making their own decisions, and this presumption may only be overridden if it is established that a person lacks capacity to make a particular decision at the material time.
-The definition of capacity in MCA 2005, s 2(1) is prefaced by the words 'for
+The definition of capacity in MCA 2005, s 2(1) is prefaced by the words 'for the purposes of this Act', so pre-MCA 2005 authorities remain relevant and

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.